gianevag/toDoList/README.md

 POSTGRES_DATABASE="XXXXXXXXXXXXXXXXXXXX"
 ```

-4. Seed the database in order to create the task table and add some tasks to the table.:
+4. Seed the database to create the task table and add some tasks to the table:

 ```bash
 node run ./scripts/seed.js